 Publishers are paid in line with the agreement of their Open Bidding contract addendum (used to clarify and add things that were not initially part of the original contract) and ad exchange agreement.

 Open Bidding impression payments are made after deducting Google’s revenue share.
-The revenue share is displayed within your AdSense account as a percentage of the revenue.
+The publisher’s earnings include the revenue from Google ad exchange and third-party demand partners.

 How Does Open Bidding Work?

 Ad Manager handles all Open Bidding requests through S2S integration between publishers and their demand partners.
 To start using Open Bidding, publishers must have a Google Ad Manager account with enabled Google AdX.